-Literature Review
+Literature review

-This is one major paper that you will be writing for this course.
+This is the major paper that you will be writing for this course.
 The major paper you will be writing for this course is an APA style literature review (2000 - 2500 words including references:10 or more scholarly references).
 The goal of a literature review is to answer a research question by describing and synthesizing relevant theory and research findings relevant to the question.
 This project will require completing:

-- Research Question Assignment (100-200 words) in which you develop, with help from the instructor, a research question appropriate to the discipline of psychology and to the requirements of the course. - Annotated References Assignment (400-500 words) in which you identify at least 10-15 sources relevant to your literature review topic using databases and other resources appropriate to psychological research. - Outline Assignment (400-500 words) in which you organize the main points of your literature review and indicate which sources will be used to support the main point, and how it will do so (e.g., full summary of the article vs. "microsummary" of the article) - Peer Review Assignment (400-500 words; in class) in which you will be assigned a partner and give each other feedback. - A draft (2000 2500 words including references) describing and synthesizing relevant theory and research findings relevant to a research question. - A final paper (2000 2500 words including references) describing and synthesizing relevant theory and research findings relevant to a research question.
+- Research Question Assignment in which you develop, with help from the instructor, a research question appropriate to the discipline of psychology and to the requirements of the course. - References assignment in which you identify at least 10 15 sources relevant to your literature review topic using databases and other resources appropriate to psychological research. - Microsummaries: You identify and summarize at least 10 scholarly, peer-reviewed sources relevant to your literature review topic using databases and other resources appropriate to psychological research. - Outline assignment in which you organize the main points of your literature review and indicate which sources will be used to support the main point. - Peer Review Assignment in which you will be assigned a partner and give each other feedback. - Literature review draft 1 describing and synthesizing relevant theory and research findings relevant to a research question. - Literature review draft 2 describing and synthesizing relevant theory and research findings relevant to a research question. - A final paper describing and synthesizing relevant theory and research findings relevant to a research question.